rchamarthy/learngit/README.md

-# learngit
+# learngit - covers absolute basics for everyone

-Learn basics of git
+This git repository will cover git basic commands and workflows.